 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 19,740 students took at least one online class at Baruch College.
-This is an increase from the 1,378 students who took online classes the previous year.
+In 2020-2021, 17,210 students took at least one online class at Baruch College.
+This is a decrease from the 19,740 students who took online classes the previous year.